-Know that we walk around school - this means: facing forwards, walking at a steady pace, in a straight line, without talking.
+Know that we walk around school by facing forwards, walking at a steady pace, in a straight line, and without talking.

-Know that we use walking to keep everyone safe in school and to make sure the learning of other children is not disrupted as people move around school.
+Know that we use walking to keep everyone safe in school and to make sure learning is not disrupted as people move around school.

-Know that dojo points are earned for the class (or members of the class) for particularly good work or behaviour.
+Know that Dojo points are earned for the class or individuals for particularly good work or behaviour.

-Know that pupils who do not follow school rules will have a consequence for this.
+Know that pupils who do not follow school rules will receive a consequence for this.

-Know that we use Good Listening in class.
+Know that we use Excellent Listening in class.
 This means that we -